bfutrell70/my-fake-api/README.md

 In an attempt to continue working through the course, I created this project.
 It does not return product images since its data is stored within index.js.

+The product data in index.js was shown in the module 2 video "Demo: Get Your App Ready for HTTP" at the 3:27 time index.